AdobeDocs/aem-forms-automated-conversion-service.en/help/using/extending-the-default-meta-model.md

 ## Default meta-model {#default-meta-model}

-Automated Forms Conversion service has a default meta-model.
-It is a JSON schema and resides on Adobe Cloud with other components of Automated Forms Conversion service.
+Automated Forms Conversion service (AFCS) has a default meta-model.
+It is a JSON schema and resides on Adobe Cloud with other components of Automated Forms Conversion service (AFCS).
 You can find a copy of the meta-model on your local AEM server at: http://&lt;server&gt;:&lt;port&gt;/aem/forms.html/content/dam/formsanddocuments/metamodel/`global.schema.json`.
 You can also [click here](assets/en.globalschema.json) to access or download the English language schema.
 The meta-model for [French](assets/fr.globalschema.json), [German](assets/de.globalschema.json) [Spanish](assets/es.globalschema.json), [Italian](assets/it.globalschema.json), and [Portuguese](assets/pt_br.globalschema.json) languages are also available for download.

 The schema of meta-model is derived from schema entities at https://schema.org/docs/schemas.html.
 It has Person, PostalAddress, LocalBusiness, and more entities as defined on https://schema.org.
 Every entity of the meta-model adheres to the JSON schema object type.
 The following code represents a sample meta-model structure: